-Note that the user tunings are saved with the instrument (or script if you save it), and are not shared between instruments.
+Note: the user tunings are saved with the instrument (or script if you save it), and are not shared between instruments.
 This is the best we could do within the constraints of the KSP script system.

-If you want to use the settings from one instrument in a second instrument you can save Gtak5 and then load it in the second instrument using the procedure described in Section 9.
+If you want to use the settings from one instrument in a second instrument you can save Gtak6 and then load it in the second instrument using the procedure described here.